+(b) Elements of Institutional Agreements.
+The dual credit partnership must address the following elements:

+(1) Eligible Courses;

+(2) Student Eligibility;

+(3) Location of Class;

+(4) Student Composition of Class;

+(5) Faculty Selection, Supervision, and Evaluation;

+(6) Course Curriculum, Instruction, and Grading;

+(7) Academic Policies and Student Support Services;

+(8) Transcripting of Credit; [and]

+(9) Funding; [-]

+(10) Defined sequences of courses, where applicable.

-- (b) Elements of Institutional Agreements.
-The dual credit partnership must address the following elements: - (1) Eligible Courses; - (2) Student Eligibility; - (3) Location of Class; - (4) Student Composition of Class; - (5) Faculty Selection, Supervision, and Evaluation; - (6) Course Curriculum, Instruction, and Grading; - (7) Academic Policies and Student Support Services; - (8) Transcripting of Credit; and - (9) Funding. - 4.85 Dual Credit Requirements - (a) Eligible Courses. - (1) Courses offered for dual credit by public two-year associate degree granting institutions must be identified as college-level academic courses in the current edition of the Lower Division Academic Course Guide Manual adopted by the Board or as college-level workforce education courses in the current edition of the Workforce Education Course Manual adopted by the Board. - (2) Courses offered for dual credit by public universities must be in the approved undergraduate course inventory of the university. - (3) A college course offered for dual credit must be: - (A) in the core curriculum of the public college providing the credit; - (B) a career and technical education course; or - (C) a foreign language course. - (i) This provision does not apply to a college course for dual credit offered as part of an approved early college high school program established under TEC Section 29.908 or an early college program as defined in this Subchapter. - (ii) Any college course for dual credit offered as part of an early college program as defined in this subchapter must be a core curriculum course of the public college providing the credit, a career and technical education course, a foreign language course, or a course that satisfies specific degree plan requirements leading to the completion of a Board approved certificate, AA, AS, AAS degree program, or FOSC. - (4)[(3)] Public colleges may not offer remedial and developmental courses for dual credit. - (b) Student Eligibility. - (1) A high school student is eligible to enroll in academic dual credit courses if the student:
+4.85 Dual Credit Requirements

+(a) Eligible Courses.

+(1) Courses offered for dual credit by public two-year associate degree granting institutions must be identified as college-level academic courses in the current edition of the Lower Division Academic Course Guide Manual adopted by the Board or as college-level workforce education courses in the current edition of the Workforce Education Course Manual adopted by the Board.

+(2) Courses offered for dual credit by public universities must be in the approved undergraduate course inventory of the university.

+(3) A college course offered for dual credit must be:

+(A) in the core curriculum of the public institution of higher education providing the credit;

+(B) a career and technical education course; or (C) a foreign language course.

+(i) This provision does not apply to a college course for dual credit offered as part of an approved early college education program established under TEC Section 29.908 or an early college program as defined in this Subchapter.

+(ii) Any college course for dual credit offered as part of an early college program as defined in this subchapter must be a core curriculum course of the public institution of higher education providing the credit, a career and technical education course, a foreign language course, or a course that satisfies specific degree plan requirements leading to the completion of a Board approved certificate, AA, AS, AAS degree program, or FOSC.

+(4)[(3)] Public colleges may not offer remedial and developmental courses for dual credit.

+(b) Student Eligibility.

+(1) A high school student is eligible to enroll in academic dual credit courses if the student: